-This particular market of component solutions is often referred to by buyers as the "best of breed" or "point solution" market for EAM.
-Transmission and distribution utilities evaluate and procure EAM products as maintenance modules when solving customer service and physical asset care requirements.
+This particular market of component solutions is sometimes referred to by buyers as the "best-of-breed" or "point solution" market for EAM.

 EAM functionality evolved from the CMMS applications that encompass work and material management for fault repair, regular preventive maintenance and service activities, as well as from the work management applications that catered to reactive, short-term work planning arising from customer or failure requirements.
 An EAM solution includes work order creation, planned maintenance, maintenance history, MRO inventory and procurement, as well as equipment, component and asset tracking for equipment.
-In its most evolved form, the functionality is extended by the addition of basic financial management modules, such as accounts payable, cost recording in ledgers, and human resource management for rostering and skill recording.
+In its most evolved form, the functionality is extended by the addition of basic financial management modules, such as accounts payable, cost recording in ledgers, and HR management for rostering and skill recording.

-Technically, the EAM applications are designed to scale to larger numbers of users (for example, beyond 100 concurrent users) and run on multiple sites from a single central database, thereby catering to whole-of-business requirements, rather than departmental or site requirements.
-Because buyers usually evaluate products from multiple vendors and look for point solutions rather than suites (on a ratio of 76-to-24 based on 2006 license fee expenditures), the ability to sell the EAM module stand-alone is an important criterion.
+Technically, the EAM applications are designed to scale to larger numbers of users (for example, more than 100 concurrent users) and run on multiple sites from a single central database, thereby catering to whole-of-business requirements, rather than departmental or site requirements.
+Because buyers usually evaluate products from multiple vendors and look for point solutions rather than suites (on a ratio of 3:1 based on license fee expenditures), the ability to sell the EAM module stand-alone is an important criterion.